Kamakura's Zen Temples 鎌倉五山

 Ranked second in the list, the Engaku Ji temple rivals the Kenchoji by its size and beauty of its buildings.
 It was built to commemorate the memory of the dead Japanese soldiers during the Mongol invasion of the thirteenth century.
 It is believed to possess a tooth of Buddha, his most precious relic.
 It is the Japanese' favorite temple in autumn when they go to admire the koyo foliage.

 The Jufuku-ji temple is the third in the list and the only one to have been founded by the monk Eisai itself.
 However, it is also the only one to remain closed to visitors, as it is focuses entirely on the search of satori.

 The last temple on the list is also the smallest.
 At the mouth of the Tenen trail visitors will rest and meditate in front of its dry garden.
-Visitors will also stop to eat in the vegetarian restaurant at the rear of the temple, which is part of the temple.
+Visitors can also stop to eat in the vegetarian restaurant at back, which is part of the temple.

 Note that Engakuji and Kenchoji also offer meditation activities for visitors.
 It is possible to take part in this experience without reservation by visiting at 10 in the morning for a spiritual exercise that will last an hour.

 Beautiful temples.
 Definitely worth a visit to Kamakura!